Skip to main content

 :s1

 We use the term signal to denote labels of sensors.
-To select the observations in a bus stream for one signal can be done with a simple select stream query.
+Selecting the observations in a bus stream for one signal can be done with a simple select stream query.

 Example: This query returns a stream of readings for signal 'S1':